Lawrence1024/frontend-project-sp-22/README.md

 **Requirements:**

-- Use a navigation package or create an API to handle navigating to a listing - anything is fine as long as navigation isn't hard coded for each listing.
+- Use a navigation package or create an API to handle navigating to pages and listings - anything is fine as long as navigation isn't hard coded for each page.
-- Your website does not need to be responsive, and it should be built for a laptop or a monitor.
+- Your website does not need to be responsive, and it should be built for a laptop or generic monitor.
 - DO NOT manually input or display review data i.e. do not hard code anything.
-- DO NOT edit the `Data.json` in any way
+- DO NOT edit the `Data.json` file in any way

 **Additional Details:**

-- Feel free to use UI libraries (Bootstrap, Material Design, etc...), or any CSS pre-processors (SASS, LESS, etc...).
+- Feel free to use UI libraries (Bootstrap, Material Design, Chakra, etc...), or any CSS pre-processors (SASS, LESS, etc...).
 If you do not know what these are, no worries!
 There is no penalty for not using these tools.
 - Feel free to change around the file structure as much as you want.
 - Feel free to use any outside packages.
 - If you copy code from an outside source that's fine, but please include the source as a comment.